"The Wurkkos HD01, with precision aimable strobe mode!"

 Skilhunt Mix-7: The Mix-7 is an alternative choice for a light with both RGB and white emitters, as well as a magnet.
 The Mix-7 has a larger diameter than the HD01 but is overall smaller.
 While the Mix-7 usually would be considered weak in capacity and runtime with its 18350, it still compares positively to the HD01's built in battery.
 Significantly more powerful main emitters, combined with RGB that is less floody and more of a balanced beam, although despite the name, there is no way to actually mix the RGB; you get red, green, or blue, so it depends strongly on what you want the RGB mode for.

-Wuben X1/X2, Nitecore EDC27: If the flat form factor is the main thing you are looking for, but the HD01 or Arkfeld are too small and low powered, these are some of best flat lights around for overall performance.
+Wuben X1/X2, Nitecore EDC27: If the flat form factor is the main thing you are looking for, but the HD01 or Arkfeld are too small and low powered, these are some of the best flat lights around for overall performance.
 Significantly larger, main LEDs only, but with much higher overall main LED performance.

 This section does not list all possible alternatives, is subject to my own interest and views on listed lights, and is primarily intended to give a general overview.
 A light not being included here does not mean it should not be considered a viable alternative.